marquesVF/tsrocket/README.md

 ## Quick Start

 The first thing we need to do is to install the `tsrocket` package.
+It's worth notice that `tsrocket` was developed and tested for node version `>=12.14.1`

 `npm install -g tsrocket`